Best Banks in Connecticut

 2. Bank of America

-Currently, one of the largest banks in the nation, Bank of America (BoA), has branches in over 60 cities and towns in Connecticut, including Bridgeport, Danbury, Hartford, New Haven, and Stamford, making it accessible and convenient.
+One of the nation’s largest banks, Bank of America (BoA), has branches in over 60 cities and towns in Connecticut, including Bridgeport, Danbury, Hartford, New Haven, and Stamford, making it accessible and convenient.
 Plus, the mobile banking app is easy to use and allows you to manage your account 24/7.

-It offers Connecticut residents a wide range of products and services, including checking and savings accounts, personal and business loans, credit cards, retirement accounts, CDs, IRAs, 529 plans, and wealth management services (through Merill Edge).
+Bank of America offers Connecticut residents various products and services, including checking and savings accounts, personal and business loans, credit cards, retirement accounts, CDs, IRAs, 529 plans, and wealth management services (through Merrill Edge).

 Pros: